Hjesse23/temperatureConverter/README.md

 # temperatureConverter

-I made a console-based app
+I made a console-based app using C# to convert different temperatures.